ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 The time over which throughput advice applies is defined to be a period of 67 seconds.

-Endpoints that receive throughput advice can advise their peer of the limit.
-The sending peer can respect the advice by limiting the amount of data it sends over any 67 second span.

 Protocol participants can use a different period, depending on their role.
 Senders can limit their send rate over any time period